Frequently Asked Questions

 The sprint planning meeting is where you look to the future and set priorities.

-The entire Agile team participates in sprint planning — the Product Owner, Scrum Master, and all members of the development team.
-The Product Owner comes with a prioritized list of product backlog items or user stories, and the team collaboratively decides what they can commit to in the upcoming sprint.
+The entire Agile team participates in sprint planning: the Product Owner, Scrum Master, and all members of the development team.
+The Product Owner comes with a ranked list of product backlog items or user stories, and the team collaboratively decides what they can commit to in the upcoming sprint.

-This meeting is essential because it sets the tone and direction for the entire sprint.
+This meeting matters because it sets the tone and direction for the entire sprint.
 It’s a team commitment to a set of goals they agree to deliver.
 The meeting is held at the start of each sprint, usually lasting around an hour, depending on the sprint’s length.
+For remote and hybrid teams, video calls work well as long as everyone can view and edit the backlog in real time.
+Use a shared digital board so distributed members can add estimates and flag questions together.
+Time zones matter too, so schedule the session at a time that keeps participation fair across locations.

 Objectives and desired outcomes